chrisbekk/gamehub-updated/readme.md

 ## About The Project

-[![Product Name Screen Shot][product-screenshot]](/images/gamehub_sc.png)

-Gamehub is a e-commerce site focusing on games.
-The project is a cross-course assignment at Noroff, where the students are asked to display skills within HTML, CSS, Javascript, web design and CMS.
+[![Product Name Screen Shot][product-screenshot]](/images/gamehub_sc.png) Gamehub is a e-commerce site focusing on games.
+The project is a cross-course assignment at Noroff, where the students are asked to display skills within HTML, CSS, Javascript, web design and content management systems.

-The site is primarily running static files, but the product images are fetched via the Wordpress API.
+The site takes advantage of the WordPress API in order to fetch resources that are hosted separately from the front end.
+Additionally, the WordPress allows for the use of plugins, in order to customize the functionality of the site, and on this project I've used the WooCommerce plugin.
+WooCommerce allows for functionality such as shopping cart, inventory handling and payment options.
+It is a powerful tool that will help you streamline the developer experience, and enable robust functionality for the users.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>